 It turns out that seeing is believing when it comes to online content.
 Digital communications with images enjoy over 90 percent more views than text-only content.
 You know that to be true in your everyday digital communications, and it will apply to the gift guide as well.

 Boden USA leads their holiday guide with a snowy, cheerful video and offers graphics, festive font headings, and adorable family photos.
+The cleverly titled “Outfit-inator” provides an interactive option for those searching for clothes.
+These visuals go beyond stock photos of products—they engage the customer and insert every user into the holiday scene.

 Don’t let the holiday spirit distract you from the basics.
 You should still incorporate keywords, phrases, and strategic links into this unique content to get the desired boost.
 With over 90 percent of Fortune 100 companies incorrectly tagging their images on normal content, it’s easy to see how image-heavy giving guides might also be ill-used.